drivendataorg/scipy_proceedings/papers/drivendata/main.md

 In order to make Zamba easy to use and accessible to any camera trap researcher, a point-and-click graphical-user interface program was developed.
 [Zamba Cloud](https://www.zambacloud.com/) is a web application with no-code workflows to use Zamba's capabilities.
 Zamba Cloud currently has workflows that support the species classification for videos and species classification for images tasks.
 For both tasks, users can fine-tune from any of Zamba's pretrained models, and they can perform inference on unlabeled videos/images using a pretrained model, one of their fine-tuned models, or a fine-tuned model that another user has chosen to make publicly available.

 All of the workflows start with uploading videos or images using a drag-and-drop interface.
 Alternatively, uploads via an FTP server are also supported.
 One key tradeoff of implementing a web application, as opposed to a desktop application, is that users are required to have internet access with sufficient bandwidth.
 To mitigate the bandwidth requirements, Zamba Cloud implements an optional upload process that performs client-side video resizing.
-This option uses ffmeg.wasm [@ffmpeg_wasm], a WebAssembly port of FFmpeg to reduce the resolution and framerate of submitted videos to fixed sizes.
+This option uses ffmeg.wasm [@ffmpeg_wasm], a WebAssembly port of FFmpeg [@ffmpeg] to reduce the resolution and framerate of submitted videos to fixed sizes.
 If fine-tuning, users additionally upload label data and confirm whether they match to existing label classes or are new classes.

 :::{figure} fig-zambacloud-training-workflow.png
 :label: fig:zambacloud-training-workflow